-It's a simple process: vocals are usually in the center of a stereo tracks – half on one channel and half on the other – so inverting one channel cancels the two parts out.
+As we already said, the process is simple.
+Vocals are usually in the middle of a stereo tracks – half on one channel and half on the other – so inverting one channel cancels the two parts out.
 With a good quality sound file, it's usually very effective.
 Just bear in mind that you’re doing this without the expressed permission from the copyright holder so you should only do this for personal use.

 The music used to illustrate this guide is 'Let It In' by Josh Woodward.